wartman/modus/readme.md

 modus
 =====

 Modus is under heavy development.
-Please wait a bit before trying it out!
+Feel free to download it and screw around, but be aware that unstable is an understatement at the moment.